Prospective students will need to submit the following materials:

-Degree Requirement: An undergraduate degree (BA, BS, or the equivalent) from an accredited college or university.
+Degree Requirement: An undergraduate degree (B.A., B.S., or the equivalent) from an accredited college or university.

 Two Letters of Recommendation: Letters of recommendation will be accepted from academic advisors, professors, professional supervisors, or someone able to attest to your ability to undertake the work required for your program.
 Recommenders should use standard business format and include full contact information-name, email, phone number, and mailing address.

-Alternatively, experience in community planning, community organizing, and/or social justice in a paid or volunteer position will be helpful, as well as sufficient personal stability, and energy to become an effective therapist, and academic records that indicate probable success in completing graduate studies.
+Alternatively, experience in community planning, community organizing, and/or social justice in a paid or volunteer position is helpful, as is personal stability and energy to become an effective therapist and academic records that indicate probable success in completing graduate study.
 The statement of professional goals and objectives submitted with the application form should address these issues.